docker-archive/dcus-hol-2016/docker-datacenter/README.md

    >**Note**: If the application returns an error and fails to deploy, repeat the steps again and it should deploy.

-- Click on **Applications** from the left hadn menu, and you should now see your FoodTrucks application listed.
+- Click on **Applications** from the left hand menu, and you should now see your FoodTrucks application listed.

 ###View the FoodTruck App in Your Browser